-(Information updated APRIL 2020)
+(Information updated JANUARY 2024)

-STATE ELIGIBLE IMMIGRANTS California "Qualified" immigrants, lawful temporary residents, victims of trafficking, U visa/interim relief applicants, and U visa holders.
+STATE ELIGIBLE IMMIGRANTS California "Qualified" immigrants, lawful temporary residents, survivors of trafficking, U visa applicants, and U visa holders.
 Eligibility for this program may be affected by deeming.
-Connecticut Immigrants ineligible for federal food stamps (SNAP) due to the 1996 federal welfare law eligible for food assistance at 75% of the federal amount.
+By October 2025, individuals 55 years and older, regardless of their immigration status.
+Connecticut Subject to available appropriations, immigrants who are ineligible for SNAP due to the 1996 federal welfare law may receive food assistance at 75% of the federal amount.
 Immigrants who entered the U.S. on or after Apr.
 1, 1998, must meet a 6-month residency requirement.
+This program is not currently funded .
 Illinois Individuals and derivative family members who have filed or are preparing to file an application for T or U status or asylum; terminates if have not filed application within one year (with limited exceptions) or if application finally denied.
 Maine Immigrants ineligible for federal food stamps (SNAP) due to the 1996 federal welfare law and PRUCOLs.
-Individuals applying after July 1, 2011, must meet hardship criteria in order to qualify.
+Individuals applying after July 1, 2011, must meet hardship criteria.
 This includes exceptions for seniors, people with disabilities, survivors of domestic violence, people waiting for work authorization, and those granted work authorization who are seeking employment.
+Massachusetts Humanitarian parolees and persons residing in the state under color of law. \$6 million was allocated to this program for the remainder of the fiscal year (until June 30, 2024).
 Minnesota Lawfully residing immigrants who are either 50 years or older or are receiving TANF.
 (The TANF program combines cash and food assistance.)
 Must take steps toward citizenship.
 Eligibility for this program may be affected by deeming.
 Washington "Qualified" immigrants, PRUCOLs, and lawfully present immigrants.
 Eligibility for this program may be affected by deeming.
-Effective February 1, 2022, survivors of trafficking or other serious crimes and asylum applicants who have filed or are preparing to file applications for T or U status, ORR certification, or asylum.
+Survivors of trafficking or other serious crimes and asylum applicants who have filed or are preparing to file applications for T or U status, ORR certification, or asylum are also eligible.